Monday, November 24, 2025

 Question – 3: Is PMBOK7 content coming in the PMP exam in 2024/25?

-Answer: I’ve frequently informed that PMBOK7 content in the actual PMP exam is not high!
-In fact, a recent PMP Success Story confirmed so.
+Answer: I’ve frequently informed that PMBOK7 content in the actual PMP exam is low.
+In fact, a recent PMP Success Story confirmed so - didn't get a single question from PMBOK7.
 Earlier, another PMP Success Story wrote on it.
 However, it's good to know PMBOK7 content.

 Question – 4: Are the courses of PMP 35 Contact Hours and PMP Live Lessons getting updated?